zoulakis/zoulakis.github.io/_pages/about.md

   - /about.html
 ---

 My name is Ioannis Pavlos Zoulakis and I am a master-thesis student in [High Power Electronics Laboratory](https://hpe.ee.ethz.ch) of Prof. [Jürgen Biela](https://ee.ethz.ch/the-department/people-a-z/person-detail.j-biela.html) in ETH Zürich.
-My research interests lie principally in magnetics but broadly to design and control of power electronics (DC/DC, DC/AC and AC/DC) and electric motors (of all types) for power conversion applications.
+My research interests lie principally in magnetics but broadly to design and control of power electronics (DC/DC and DC/AC) and electric motors (Induction, PMSM and self-excited ones) for power conversion applications.

 Background